The Query Complexity of Local Search and Brouwer in Rounds

-The computational complexity of local search is captured by the class PLS, which was defined by Johnson, Papadimitriou, and Yannakakis~\cite{JohnsonPY88} to model the difficulty of finding locally optimal solutions to optimization problems.
-A class related to PLS is PPAD, introduced by Papadimitriou\cite{Papadimitriou_1994} to study the computational complexity of finding a Brouwer fixed-point~\cite{Papadimitriou_1994} contains many natural problems that are computationally equivalent to the problem of finding a Brouwer fixed point~\cite{CD09}, such as finding an approximate Nash equilibrium in a multi-player or two-player game~\cite{DGP09,CDT09}, an Arrow-Debreu equilibrium in a market~\cite{VY11,CPY17}, and a local min-max point recently by Daskalakis, Skoulakis, and Zampetakis~\cite{DSZ20}.
-The query complexity of computing an $\epsilon$-approximate Brouwer fixed point was studied in a series of papers for fully adaptive algorithms starting with Hirsch, Papadimitriou, and Vavasis~\cite{hirsch1989exponential}, later improved by Chen and Deng~\cite{chen2005algorithms} and Chen and Teng \cite{chen2007paths}.
+A class related to PLS is PPAD, introduced by Papadimitriou~\cite{Papadimitriou_1994} to study the computational complexity of finding a Brouwer fixed-point.
+PPAD contains many natural problems that are computationally equivalent to finding a Brouwer fixed point (\cite{CD09}), such as finding an approximate Nash equilibrium in a multi-player or two-player game (\cite{DGP09,CDT09}), an Arrow-Debreu equilibrium in a market (\cite{VY11,CPY17}), and a local min-max point (\cite{DSZ20}).
+The query complexity of computing an $\epsilon$-approximate Brouwer fixed point was studied in a series of papers for fully adaptive algorithms (\cite{hirsch1989exponential, chen2005algorithms, chen2007paths}).

-The classes PLS and PPAD are related, both being a subset of TFNP.
-Fearnley, Goldberg, Hollender, and Savani~\cite{FGHS20} showed that the class CLS, introduced by Daskalakis and Papadimitriou~\cite{DP11} to capture continuous local search, is equal to PPAD $\cap$ PLS.
+The classes PLS and PPAD are both a subset of TFNP, which contains total function problems that can be solved in nondeterministic polynomial time.
+Fearnley et al.~\cite{FGHS20} showed that the class CLS, introduced by Daskalakis and Papadimitriou~\cite{DP11} to capture continuous local search, is equal to PPAD $\cap$ PLS.
 The query complexity of continuous local search has also been studied (see, e.g., \cite{hubavcek2017hardness}).

-Valiant \cite{Val75} initiated the study of parallelism using the number of comparisons as a complexity measure and showed that $p$ processor parallelism can offer speedups of at least $O\bigl(\frac{p}{\log \log p}\bigr)$ for problems such as sorting and finding the maximum of a list of $n>p$ elements.
+The $d$-dimensional grid with constant dimension is important in the study of TFNP in complexity theory.
+For example, the complexity class CLS was first defined as any problem that could be reduced to the \textsc{3D-Continuous-Localopt} problem (\cite{DP11}).
+Göös et al.~\cite{goos2022further} showed that EOPL = PPAD $\cap$ PLS using the 2D grid as a unified model to define problems from several complexity classes (PPAD, PPADS, PLS, EOPL, and SOPL).

-Nemirovski~\cite{NEMIROVSKI} studied the parallel complexity of optimization, with more recent results on submodular optimization due to Balkanski and Singer~\cite{BalkanskiS18}.
-An overview on parallel sorting algorithms is given in the book by Akl~\cite{Akl_book} and many works on sorting and selection in rounds can be found in \cite{Val75,pippenger1987sorting,bollobas1988sorting, alon1986tight,wigderson1999expanders,GGK03}, aiming to understand the tradeoffs between the number of rounds of interaction and the query complexity.
+Our results also imply bounds for the computational problem \textsc{Brouwer}, where the goal is to compute an approximate fixed point of a Lipschitz function defined on the $d$-dimensional cube, the existence of which is guaranteed by Brouwer's theorem. \textsc{Brouwer} is computationally equivalent to problems such as finding a Nash equilibrium in an $n$-player game (\cite{Nash48,Papadimitriou_1994, DGP09, CDT09}) and a local min-max equilibrium in a two player game with nonconvex-nonconcave utilities (\cite{DSZ20}), the latter of which has applications to training generative adversarial networks (\cite{NIPS2014_GANs,ACB17,DSZ20}).